Zaniboy987/anazar-p2/readme.txt

 Note:
 - All commands are capitalized (i.e. NICK, USER, TIME, etc.)
-- '>>' is used for the terminal and not to be entered
+- '>>' is used for the terminal on server side
-- Under client.conf, make sure that SERVER_IP=y.y.y.y is set to the value outputted by running "hostname -I", before running (same concept for server config files)
+- UNDER client.conf, MAKE SURE THAT SERVER_IP=y.y.y.y IS SET TO THE VALUE RECEVIED BY USING THE "hostname -I", COMMAND BEFORE RUNNING EACH SERVER

 In order to compile the program enter:
 >> make

+REGISTERING THE SERVER

 For creating respective servers, the formt to follow when entering is:
 >> ./server <server.conf file for respective server>

-Since the server registration was really buggy, placed "printf(":waiting for server registration...\n");" as an indicator for the current server to register itself with the following 3 commands beneath:

 PASS:
 - For entering the password to register the server, the <password> should match